pablodav/burp_server_reports/README.md

 Default columns is described in the configuration section above, you don't need to specify it but you can change if required.

-An example (you can also add any more columns as you desire, it will be automatically appended on output, like notes):
+An example (you can also add many more columns as you desire, it will be automatically appended on output, like notes):

 ```
 device name;status;Status (detailed);notes
 demo1; active;;should be ok